danielyhsun/GrIMP/USEME.md

 - Image - Save, Add Image To Layer
 - Add Layer - Input Layer Name
 - Filter dropdown - Filter options

+### Part Three

+- No additional visual components were added.
+Only the functionality to load and save jpg and
+- png images